Spin Topological Field Theory and Fermionic Matrix Product States: Equivariant spin-TQFT and equivariant fermionic MPS

+We can also recover the equivariant MPS wavefunctions from the state sum.
+First suppose $A=\End(U)$, i.e. the parameter $\gamma=0$.
+An equivariant module over $A$ is of the form $M=U\otimes W$, where $(U,Q)$ and $(W,S)$ have projective actions of $\cG$ characterized by opposite cocycles.
 Consider the annulus where one boundary is a brane boundary labeled by $M$ and the other is a cut boundary.
 We work with a skeleton on the annulus such that each boundary is divided into $N$ intervals, and let $g_{i,i+1}$ denote the group label between vertices $i$ and $i+1$.
 A computation similar to that of Section \ref{MPSfromTQFT} gives the state

 which, after performing gauge transformations and LU transformations, can be put in the form where $g=g_{12}\cdots g_{N1}$.
 Since $\cQ=Q\otimes S$ and $T(e_i)$ has the form $T(e_i)\otimes\mathds{1}_W$, the trace factorizes: